NIME-conference/ECO_NIME/laser_cutting.md

 ### Open Source CAD and CAM

 Softwares like **FreeCAD** [[1]], **Inkscape** [[2]], and **LibreCAD** [[3]] are completely free, open source and cross-platform, which means that virtually anyone can use them without having to pay any license.
 This practice breaks a thick barrier and allows you and future users to easily produce spare parts and/or edit your project without starting from scratch, saving time and resources.
-Same principle can be applied to the CAM software that is used to generate the gcode, there are some open source applications [[4]] [[5]] that can be use instead of commercial ones
+Same principle can be applied to the CAM software that is used to generate the gcode, there are some open source applications [[4]] [[5]] that can be use instead of commercial ones.

 ### Documentation